-A Message from Dean Robbin Crabtree, Ph.D.
+A Message from Dean James Simon, Ph.D.

-Your education is not bound by the walls and gates of the campus or constrained by the clock marking the beginning and end of class.
-As you explore the world beyond our campus, I hope you will learn to be guided as much by your compassion for and responsibility to others as you are by your own passions.
+Your education is not bound by the walls and gates of campus or by the clock marking the beginning and end of class.
+As you discover the world beyond our campus, I hope you will learn to be guided as much by your compassion for and responsibility to others as you are by your own passions.

-I look forward to sharing your journey with you,
+I look forward to sharing your journey with you.

-Dean, College of Arts & Sciences
+Dean, College of Arts and Sciences